melezhik/sparrow-plugins/k8s-deployment-check/README.md

 ## die-on-check-fail

-Don't die if a pod check fails, useful when test a group of pods.
+Don't die if a check fails, useful when test a group of resources.

 Optional.
 Default values is `True`.